-Last updated on May 29th, 2018
+Last updated on January 24th, 2022

 When the New Year rolls around, everyone wants this to be the year they improve their skills more than ever.
 Of course, designers are no different, and this is particularly true for graphic designers specializing in logos, or aiming to specialize in this highly important field of corporate design.
 As the element upon which all other materials are based, the logo is one of the most important designs you can make, if not the single most important to any given company.
 It’s no surprise that you want to take your skills to the next level, and thankfully there are plenty of ways to do so.

-1. Review Old Work
+01. Review Old Work

 Never let skill be a reason to stagnate!
 You should always be reviewing your older work, from the first logo you were ever paid to design to the design that you finished last month, and not just to find areas that need improvement.
 This is also a great way to find areas, in which you excel, or elements and techniques that you enjoyed producing, but haven’t used in some time.

 Recommends reviewing your portfolio constantly to always be at the top of your game, but when it comes to checking out previous work for the means of improvement, giving yourself an honest critique at least quarterly should be more than sufficient.
 However, any time is a great time to review your past work and find what worked, what didn’t, what designs have lasted the test of time and which definitely need a design refresh.

-2. Follow the Trends
+02. Follow The Trends

 Reviewing rebranding efforts will also help you in this area.
-Especially important is to stay aware of the trends on how to design a logo for the business, as you move into the New Year.
+Especially important is to stay aware of the trends on how to create a logo for the business, as you move into the New Year.
 While the last several years have made it easy to see that most industries are opting for simplicity and minimalism in their logo design, this isn’t necessarily true of all fields and locations.

-- Negative space
+- Negative Space

-- Low polygon graphics
+- Low Polygon Graphics

-- Fine linework
+- Fine Linework

-- Script typography
+- Script Typography

-- Simple gradients
+- Simple Gradients

 Have you seen any of these changes yet in your clients’ projects?
 If you haven’t, knowing the trends will help you stay ahead of the competition and offer some of the best, most modern design work in the field.